Trapster

-Trapster (Peter Petruski), also known as Paste-Pot Pete, is a supervillain appearing in American comic books published by Marvel Comics.
+Peter Petruski is a character appearing in American comic books published by Marvel Comics.
+Created by writer Stan Lee and artist Jack Kirby, the character first appeared in Strange Tales #104 (January 1963).
+Petruski is one of the first supervillains who became active during the "Silver Age" of Marvel Comics.
+He is known under the codenames Paste-Pot Pete and Trapster.
+Petruski is a former research chemist in New York City who invented an extremely adhesive "multi-polymer" liquid, which he used to create a paste-gun and become a criminal.
+He has also been a member of the Intelligencia and the Frightful Four at various points in his history.

 Publication history

-The character is one of the first supervillains who became active during the "Silver Age" of Marvel Comics.
-He makes his first appearance as Paste-Pot Pete in Strange Tales #104 (January 1963), and as the Trapster in Fantastic Four #38.
+Peter Petruski debuted as Paste-Pot Pete in Strange Tales #104 (January 1963), created by Stan Lee and Jack Kirby.
+He first appeared as the Trapster in Fantastic Four #38 (May 1965).

 Fictional character biography

 Peter Petruski was born in Gary, Indiana.
-Originally calling himself Paste-Pot Pete, the villain and professional criminal clashed with the Human Torch during his efforts to sell a new American missile to the Soviets.
-However he escaped by using his paste to catch the wing of a plane, then diving into the sea.
+Originally calling himself Paste-Pot Pete, he clashed with the Human Torch during his efforts to sell a new American missile to the Soviets.
+However, Pete escaped by using his paste to catch the wing of a plane, then diving into the sea.

 Following a failed solo effort against Human Torch, Paste-Pot Pete broke out of jail and teamed with the Wizard in efforts to trump his youthful foe.
-However Paste-Pot Pete was angered over Wizard acting as the team's leader.
+However, Pete was angered over Wizard acting as the team's leader.
 Wizard framed Human Torch for a robbery.
 They got Human Torch to Wizard's house and used compressed air to force him into a chamber of steel mirrors, planning to fill the place with a gas that would cut off the oxygen supply of the Torch.
 However, Human Torch melted through the paste that held him to the floor, created a flaming duplicate to fool the two, then increased his flame enabling him to burn through the mirrors.
 The villains only realized this deception when the fake Human Torch faded away due to the gas, by which time Human Torch had regained his flame and captured the two in a flaming ring.